Postgraduate Masters-Level Diploma in Spine Surgery

-If a candidate is purchasing the course module-by-module, via the flexible payment option, then each Module is available for 4 months.
+If a candidate is purchasing the course module-by-module, via the flexible payment option, then each Module is available for 4 months, which extends to each subsequent Module purchase.
 In order to pass a Module, all Lecture Assessments must be passed, the Module Tutorial attended and the Module Examination passed.

 Each Module Tutorial is usually scheduled 4 times a year, and candidates must ensure they have completed all of the Module Lecture exams in advance of attending the associated Module Tutorial.

 Q: How can I get the most out of the eccElearning platform?

 A: The ecceLearning platform, comprising the 9 Modules, 8 Module Tutorials, 16 Anatomy and Surgical Access Films and Surgical Skills Assessment, constitutes a comprehensive spine surgery education course.
 It is designed to be completed, two Modules at a time, over a period of 12-18 months in conjunction with the candidate’s clinical training.